vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 <p align="center"> Figure 7.
 Model component class relationship diagram

-The diagram above shows a general overview of the model component.
+Figure 7 shows a general overview of the model component.
 The diagram below will give more details about the word bank section of the model component.

 ![Structure of the Model Component](images/ModelWordBankDiagram.png)